oneitguy/bitminer/README.md

 # !!Major update has been released!!
 ---------------------------------------------------------
 # bitminer
-Automated mining of pow and pos coins to gain Bitcoin rewards.
+Automated mining of proof of work coins to gain Bitcoin rewards.
 As new blockchains emerge we see new ways to mine crypto.
-Our goal is to optimize the mining process using the highest mining yeild for distrbution to our miners.
+Our goal is to optimize the mining process using the highest mining yield for distribution to our miners.
+We have just recently added collision mining for solving puzzle transactions.
+We are currently working on Puzzle 120 and you can choose to enable collision mining.

 # Install